-The over 800 kilometers long Rhône is one of the most important wine rivers in the world.
-Like everyone waters Does it have a positive effect on viticulture or creates the conditions for this by forming sometimes very steep valley slopes.
-The river rises on the Furka Pass as a glacier stream in the Swiss Uri Alps, flows through the canton under the name Rotten Wallis and Lake Geneva, crosses the French border, turns south from Lyon and flows south of Arles-sur-Rhône into the Mediterranean Sea.
-The Greeks founded in the 6th century BC.
-The city of Marseille (Massilia), located at the mouth of the Rhône, brought the grapevine in the valley.
-Also the Celts (Gauls) already operated viticulture in today's two appellations Côte Rôtie and Hermitage (Crozes-Hermitage).
-Allegedly, they taught the Romans the art of finishing of the vines.
+The Rhône is over 800 kilometres long and is one of the most important wine rivers in the world.
+Like all watercourses, it has a positive effect on viticulture and creates the conditions for it by forming valley slopes, some of which are very steep.
+The river has its source at the Furka Pass as a glacial stream in the Swiss Alps of Uri, flows through the canton of Valais and Lake Geneva under the name Rotten, crosses the French border, turns south from Lyon and flows into the Mediterranean Sea south of Arles-sur-Rhône.
+The Greeks founded the city of Marseille (Massilia) on the mouth of the Rhone in the 6th century BC and brought the vine into the valley.
+Also the Celts (Gauls) already practiced viticulture in the two appellations Côte Rôtie and Hermitage (Crozes-Hermitage).
+Allegedly they taught the Romans the art of grafting the vines.

-The Roman scholar Pliny the Elder (23-79) reports of a grape variety Allobrogica, which was supposedly cultivated here by the Celtic tribe of Allobroger.
-At the beginning of the second century, the area became part of the Roman province of Gallia Narbonensis.
-Roman viticulture testify to many finds of amphorae, Statues of the wine god Bacchus and mosaics with wine motifs.
-Many exhibits are exhibited in the "Musée de la Civilization Gallo-Romaine" in Lyon.
-At the beginning of the 14th century, the Papsthof was moved to Avignon, and from 1309 to 1377 seven recognized popes ruled here.
-This gave a strong impetus to viticulture, since most of the wine on the papal table came from the Rhône Valley.
-The name Châteauneuf-du-Pape derived from the castle Pope John XXII.
-(1245-1334), which he had built as a summer residence north of Avignon.
+The Roman scholar Pliny the Elder (23-79) reports about a grape variety Allobrogica, which was allegedly cultivated here by the Celtic tribe of the Allobroger.
+At the beginning of the second century the area became part of the Roman province of Gallia Narbonensis.
+Roman viticulture is testified by many finds of amphorae, statues of the wine god Bacchus and mosaics with wine motifs.
+Many exhibits are on display in the "Musée de la Civilisation Gallo-Romaine" in Lyon.
+At the beginning of the 14th century, the papal court was moved to Avignon, where seven recognised popes reigned from 1309 to 1377.
+This resulted in a strong impulse for viticulture, because most of the wine at the papal table came from the Rhône valley.
+The name Châteauneuf-du-Pape was derived from the castle of Pope John XXII (1245-1334), which he had built as a summer residence north of Avignon.

-The Rhône wine-growing region or "La Vallée du Rhône" is understood to mean the approximately 200-kilometer route from Lyon to the south to Avignon in south-eastern France.
-On both sides of the Rhône and its tributaries are about 80,000 hectares of vineyards, over the six départements Ardèche.
-Drôme.
-Gard, Loire, Rhône and Vaucluse are distributed.
-But only a small area in the north is in the Rhône department and, surprisingly, it accounts for 70% of the northern neighbor's production Burgundy, Over 150 kilometers, the Rhone runs parallel with the Loire which gave the eastern region its name.
-The two rivers are only about 50 kilometers apart on this route, but flow in opposite directions.
+The Rhône wine growing region or "La Vallée du Rhône" refers to the approximately 200 kilometre stretch from Lyon in the south to Avignon in south-east France.
+On both sides of the Rhône and its tributaries there are about 80,000 hectares of vineyards spread over the six départements of Ardèche, Drôme, Gard, Loire, Rhône and Vaucluse.
+But only a small area in the far north is in the Rhône and, surprisingly, 70% of the production of its northern neighbour Burgundy comes from this area.
+For more than 150 kilometres, the Rhône runs parallel to the Loire, which gave its name to the eastern region.
+The two rivers are only about 50 kilometres apart on this stretch, but flow in opposite directions.

 The elongated wine-growing region is divided into "Rhône Septentrional" (septentrional = north) and "Rhône Méridional" (méridional = south).
 The two sections are very different in terms of climate, soil and grape varieties.
-Common to both, however, is the Mistral, a cold and dry north wind, defended by many vineyards with cypresses and poplars.
-The wines from the left (eastern) shore are generally considered heavier and more alcoholic.
-In total, more than 90% red wines from almost 6,000 farms are produced in the region, with the remainder being rosé and only a negligible amount of white wines.
+What they have in common, however, is the mistral, a cold and dry north wind, which many vineyards are lined with cypresses and poplars to ward off.
+The wines from the left (eastern) bank are generally considered to be heavier and more alcoholic.
+In total, more than 90% of the region's red wines are produced by almost 6,000 wineries, the rest are rosé and, to a very small extent, white wines.

-The southern section is from the regional appellation Côtes du Rhône (which also includes smaller areas in the northern section) as well as the class exclusively located here Côtes du Rhône-Villages dominated.
-A special feature is the exclusive area for rosé wines approved area Tavel, In the fields of Beaumes-de-Venise and Rasteau be sweet Vin doux naturel produced.
-Somewhat remote appellations are Cotes du Vivarais.
-Grignan-les-Adhémar.
-Luberon and Ventoux, All the way to the south is the appellation Costières de Nîmes geographically to Languedoc, but legally owned by the Rhône.
-This group is also referred to as the "Nouvelle École de la Vallée du Rhône" (New School of the Rhone Valley).
-A total of 16 areas have the regional status "Cru", which means the rank of a Rhone top Appellation.
-In a broader sense, they are part of the appellation Côtes du Rhône, so it will be on the label additionally "Cru des Côtes du Rhône".
+The southern section is dominated by the regional Côtes du Rhône appellation (which also includes smaller areas in the northern section) and the Côtes du Rhône-Villages class, which is located exclusively here.
+A special feature is the Tavel area, which is exclusively reserved for rosé wines.
+The Beaumes-de-Venise and Rasteau areas produce sweet Vin doux naturel.
+Somewhat remote appellations are Côtes du Vivarais, Grignan-les-Adhémar, Luberon and Ventoux.
+Far to the south is the appellation Costières de Nîmes, which geographically belongs to the Languedoc, but by wine law to the Rhône.
+This group is also known as the "Nouvelle École de la Vallée du Rhône" (New School of the Rhône Valley).
+A total of 16 areas have the regional status "Cru", which means the rank of a Rhône top appellation.
+In a broader sense, they belong to the Appellation Côtes du Rhône, which is why "Cru des Côtes du Rhône" is also mentioned on the label.
 The Rhône appellations are: